 Staggered planting for prolonged harvests

-This method of succession planting is not quite as effecient at using space, but it does provide a longer (and sometimes continual) harvest of one crop.
+This method of succession planting is not quite as efficient at using space, but it does provide a longer (and sometimes continual) harvest of one crop.
 Let’s use corn as an example to demonstrate this method of succession planting.

-Let’s say you have decided to dedicate a 10 by 20 foot block of your garden to planting corn this year.
-You could of course plant all of the corn at one time, in the spring.
+Let’s say you have decided to dedicate a 10 by 20-foot block of your garden to planting corn this year.
+You could, of course, plant all of the corn at one time, in the spring.
 A few months later ALL of your corn will reach maturity at the same time.
 But what are you going to do with all that corn coming at once???

 Staggered succession planting would mean that you take the same patch of ground and divided it into 3 blocks.
 Plant the first block in the spring, wait 2 or 3 weeks and then plant the second block.
-Finally after another 2 or 3 weeks you plant the third block.
+Finally, after another 2 or 3 weeks, you plant the third block.
 Now each block will mature at different times, just as you finish harvesting the first block, the second is ready to start harvesting and then the third.
 Just be sure you time your last planting so that there is still enough warm weather for the crops to mature.

-This method of succession planting spreads the harvest of “one time harvest crops” out over a much longer period.
+This method of succession planting spreads the harvest of “one-time harvest crops” out over a much longer period.
 This keeps you from being overwhelmed by a huge harvest if your plan is to only eat fresh and not preserve.
 This method works best with crops that only have one big harvest that is fairly short, so things like corn, potatoes, carrots or head lettuces.

 The second method of succession planting is the follow method.
 This one takes a little more planning but is a much better use of space because there is always something growing in your space.